 This is Modern Rock treats every season like a time capsule.
 Season one began in 1988, and focused on a different iconic song for each month, unpacking the cultural resonance of hits like Lou Reed’s “Dirty Blvd” and The Cure’s “Fascination Street”.
-Now in its third season, they have reach 1990, and the most recent episode was a deep dive into the alt-pop classic, “Pure”, by the Lightning Seeds.
+One of the most recent episodes was a deep dive into the alt-pop classic, “Pure”, by the Lightning Seeds.
 It’s a perfect way to explore the way music changes over time, as new trends and technologies open the way for innovation and genius.

 Recorded live with band members Tom, Charlie, Josh, Joe and Myles from The Blossoms pub on the A6 in Stockport.
 Each week, the lads greet you into their local for a swift half, top laugh and all kinds of rum malarkey.
 There's tall tales, sound advice, crank calls, and the ‘Sixth Blossom’ - Charlie's Grandad John.

 Each week, Q Magazine Editor Ted Kessler interviews a superstar songwriter and musician about their life and career in music, about their ups and downs, their hits and misses.
 Episodes include, Liam Gallagher, Fat White Family, Loyle Carner and YAK to name a few...